-Come join us as Riverhawks Reunite.
-See below for information about courses that use drone technology and our student drone club!
+See below for information about courses that use drone technology and details about our student drone club!

 Our Drone Center is uniquely poised to implement unmanned aircraft systems (UAS) into multiple areas of research, activities and education.

-We offer this course if you are interested in obtaining a certificate to become a commercial drone pilot or learning more about drone technology:
+We offer the below course if you are interested in obtaining a certificate to become a commercial drone pilot or learning more about drone technology: